Cochineal: Comparable colors

-In Europe, there was no comparable red dye or pigment.
-The closest color was Kermes (technically, crimson), one of the oldest organic pigments.
-Its key ingredient, kermesic acid, was also extracted from an insect, Kermes vermilio, which lives on Quercus coccifera oaks native to the Near East, and the European side of the Mediterranean Basin.
+Cochineal was also produced in Europe from Polish cochineal and in West Asia from Armenian cochineal.
+Both of these contain carminic acid and small amounts of kermesic acid.
+Another red pigment used in Europe and extracted from hemipteran insects in the suborder Sternorrhyncha is Kermes (technically, crimson), one of the oldest organic pigments.
+Its key ingredient, kermesic acid, was extracted from Kermes vermilio, which lives on Quercus coccifera oaks native to the Near East, and the European side of the Mediterranean Basin.
 Kermes was used as a dye and a laked pigment in ancient Egypt, Greece, Armenia and the Near East.

 Colonial production export

 The Spanish conquest of the Aztec Empire in the 16th century introduced new colors to peoples on both sides of the Atlantic.
 The Spanish were quick to exploit the vibrant, intense color of cochineal for new trade opportunities.
 Carmine attained great status and value in Europe.
 Cochineal was intentionally cultivated for export in many regions of Mesoamerica but was especially important in Tlaxcala, Puebla, and Oaxaca.

 During the colonial period, with the introduction of sheep to Latin America, cochineal gained another important use.
 It provided the most intense color and it set more firmly on woolen garments compared to clothes made of materials of pre-Hispanic origin such as cotton or agave and yucca fibers.
 In general, cochineal is more successful on protein-based animal fibres (including silk) than plant-based material.

 Once the European market discovered the qualities of this product (grana fina), the demand for it increased dramatically.

 Carmine became the region's second-most-valuable export next to silver.
 The dyestuff was used throughout Europe and was so highly prized, its price was regularly quoted on the London and Amsterdam Commodity Exchanges (with the latter one beginning to record it in 1589).
 By the 17th century cochineal was a commodity traded as far away as India.

 The production and the use of luxury colors and textiles were regulated in countries such as Spain and Italy.
 Dyestuffs produced from the cochineal insect were used for dyeing the clothes of kings, nobles, and the clergy.
 In 1454, Pope Paul II officially changed the color of the robes worn by Catholic cardinals from "Cardinal's purple" to vibrant red.
 By 1558, their red robes would have been created with American cochineal.
 By the 1600s, cochineal also gave the English "Redcoats" their distinctive officers' uniforms.
 Carmine became strong competition for other colorants such as madder root, kermes, Polish cochineal, Armenian cochineal, brazilwood, and Tyrian purple.
 It became the most important insect dye used in the production of hand-woven oriental rugs, almost completely displacing lac.
 It was also used for handicrafts, and tapestries.